fedhere/PUS2022/CodeofConduct.md

-# Machine Learning for Time Series Analysis Code of Conduct
+# Principles of Urban Science Code of Conduct

 **Diversity is a resource that enriches us culturally and intellectually.